SAAO-II and Other EHRA Employment Terms and Conditions Policy 625

 UNIVERSITY OF NORTH CAROLINA SCHOOL OF THE ARTS

-SAAO-II & Other EPA Employment Terms & Conditions Procedures
+SAAO-II & Other EHRA Employment Terms & Conditions Procedures

 I. Requirements for Letters of Appointment in Situations Involving Certain Funding and Employment Circumstances